← Back to Library

 The rebel intellectual.
 Shāng Guān challenges authority, questions conventions, and expresses itself through provocation and brilliance.
 It "hurts" the Officer (authority) — hence the name.
 The most double-edged star: it produces both genius and self-destruction.

-Career Archetype
+Career Reference

-Attorneys, critics, comedians, disruptive innovators, investigative journalists.
+Critics, comedians, disruptive innovators, investigative journalists, debate-heavy roles.

 Psychological Pattern